 So how much does it actually cost to install a commercial solar panel system?
-The price of buying and installing solar panels has dropped considerably in the last five years while electricity prices continue to rise, making the economics of solar even more attractive.
+The price of buying and installing solar panels has dropped considerably in the last five years, making the economics of solar even more attractive.

 Your system size is measured in watts, and is dependent on how much electricity you need for your business.
-(For your reference, an average home on EnergySage typically installs a 7 kilowatt, or 7,000 Watt, solar panel system to cover their electricity needs.)
+(For your reference, an average home installs a 6 kilowatt, or 6,000 Watt, solar panel system to cover their electricity needs.)
 The cost of a solar panel system is usually measured in dollars per watt.
-On EnergySage, the average commercial system was priced at $2.95/Watt before any rebates or incentives, with most quotes ranging from $2.27/Watt to $3.63/Watt.
+On EnergySage, the average commercial system was priced at $2.87/Watt before any rebates or incentives, with most quotes ranging from $2.50/Watt to $3.22/Watt.
 Take a look at the table below for price information about different solar system sizes.
 These prices have already incorporated the solar tax credit.

 Average cost of installing a commercial solar panel system on EnergySage